-The reasoning between this common advice is along the lines that since the LNAT does not test knowledge there is no need to learn for it.
-This is true - You do not need to learn for the LNAT, but what you need to do is train.
+The reasoning between this common advice against prior preparation is that since the LNAT does not test any real knowledge there is no need to learn for it.
+This is true indeed - you do not need to learn for the LNAT, but what you do need to do is train.

 Top Tips: LNAT Multiple Choice

-Evidence, Evidence, and EvidenceAll the answers are to be found in the body of the extract itself - not in your memory, not in your school curriculum, but right in front of you in the text.
-So read the passage first, then read the question with its options and then come back to the passage to find the answer there.
-In short, look for evidence in the passage.
+Evidence, Evidence, and EvidenceEvery answer to each question is to be found in the body of the passage itself - not in your memory, not in your school curriculum, but right in front of you in the written passage.
+So read the passage first, then read the question with its answer options and then come back once again to the passage to find the answer there.
+In short, look for evidence in the passage to select your answer.

-Time or be TimedTime Management is crucial in order to read all 12 passages, and have a reasoned attempt at all questions.
+Time or be timedStrategic Time Management is crucial in order to read all 12 passages, and have a reasoned attempt at all questions.
 Such approach will boost your final score, and can be achieved through disciplined allocation of time per passage based on the number of questions a given passage entails.
-As you revise, work with a timer and train your ability to sustain concentration.
+As you practise, work with a timer and train your ability to sustain concentration in the given time.

 Top Tips: LNAT Essay

-Plan your ArgumentSpend 5 minutes planning before you start writing anything.
-A plan should consider more arguments than needed, so that at this stage, you can choose which arguments are the strongest (ie which would convince the reader the most) and which ones are weaker and thus not worth including.
+Plan your ArgumentSpend 5 minutes planning before you start writing the answer to your chosen question.
+In the plan you should consider more arguments than needed, so that at this stage, you can choose which arguments are the strongest (ie which would convince the reader the most) and which ones are weaker and thus not worth including in your essay.
 That way you can be economical with your arguments and think about what order befits them best; creating a strong and tightly structured piece of writing.